Beksi: History

 Beksi Silat was originally created by Lie Tjeng Hok, a peranakan Chinese farmer who created a unique mixed martial art that combined elements from his family's martial arts and Betawinese martial arts.
 His Betawinese martial arts masters are recorded as Ki Jidan and Ki Miah (also spelled Ki Maimah).

 Lie Tjeng Hok taught the martial arts to his students, the Peranakan Chinese, and the coastal Betawinese around his home in Kampung Dadap, Kosambi, Tangerang.
 One of his most talented Betawinese students was Ki Muharli (or Marhali).
 Ki Muharli then had a Peranakan-Betawinese disciple named H. Gozali (or Godjalih) bin H. Gatong, who then taught his knowledge to his students in Petukangan, South Jakarta and in Batujaya, Batuceper, Tangerang.
 The main disciples of H. Gozali included Kong H. Hasbullah bin Misin, Kong M. Nur, Kong Simin, and Kong Mandor Minggu - who also studied with Ki Muharli.
 Among others, Lie Djie Tong and his successors were those who continue to teach this style in the vicinity of Kampung Dadap.
-From these places, the Beksi Silat styles spread throughout southeast Asia.
+From these places, the Beksi Silat styles spread throughout Greater Jakarta.

 It is estimated that there are at least 120 Beksi Silat clubs in the Jabodetabek area that participated in the Girli and Beksi Village Festival 2016 in the village of Batusari, in Batuceper, Tangerang.